Data Science Degree Programs in Idaho

 Career Outlook for Data Scientists in Idaho

-The already employed Idaho data scientists earn, on average, $119,000 per year.
-This is almost double the average annual salary that an Idaho resident can expect to earn ($58,000).
+The mean annual wage for data scientists in Idaho is $99,240 per BLS data.
+This is more than double the $47,940 annual mean salary much of the state’s workforce earns.
 Idaho’s cost of living is roughly on par with the national average: 100.2 vs. 100.
 So, depending on an individual’s lifestyle, a data scientists salary in Idaho can translate into a more than adequate standard of living.

 For data science students, Idaho has several institutions to choose from, with the main institutions being Boise State and the University of Idaho.
 Below we’ll explore a few of the data science or data science-related offerings that are currently available.